 It’s been a humbling experience to receive the photos.
-At the time I felt overwhelmed and incredibly grateful to receive responses as I wasn’t sure if there would be any interest, or if the community had the confidence and the trust in what I was looking to achieve.
+At the time I felt overwhelmed and incredibly grateful at the responses, as I wasn’t sure if there would be any interest, or if the community had the confidence and the trust in what I was aiming to achieve.

 Pinterest Perfect Photographs

-For too long, I feel, our viewpoint of the world is interpreted as a negative by non-disabled people.
-To the average-height, non-disabled person, our viewpoints may solicit pity, however, I wanted to get across that to me, and the participants, this IS our perfect view.
+For too long, I feel, the viewpoint or the Dwarf Gaze is interpreted as a negative by non-disabled people.
+To the average-height, non-disabled person, our perspectives may solicit pity.
+However, I wanted the work to show that to me, and the participants, this IS our perfect view.

 The intention of using postage string and wooden pegs was deliberate.
-To provide a quirky feel to make the photographs content accessible, despite the serious nature of what they portray.
+To provide a quirky, familiar feel to make the photographs accessible, despite the serious nature of the content they portrayed, to the visitor.

 Impact of Participant Photos on Visitors

-This enabled me to talk through the respective stories behind each of the photographs to the visitors.
-Talking through and being given permission to share each of these stories has also been a privilege.
-To show that my viewpoint is not unique, that the challenges faced are shared by a significant group of people.
-Also the range of difficulties we face with varying heights of Dwarfism.
+Being given permission to share each of these stories has also been a privilege.
+To show that my viewpoint is not unique.
+That the challenges faced are shared by a significant group of people.
+The participants’ photos also showed the range of difficulties we face with varying heights of Dwarfism.

 The visual representation of these difficulties makes it real.
 Most visitors have said they just didn’t realise – “they didn’t think”.
 Something we often hear in the community as we go about our day-to-day educating of society.